-Recently I was going over previous posts I wrote about visiting churches, and I just really love visiting churches.
+I was going over previous posts I wrote about visiting churches recently and I just really love visiting churches.
 Not only are they architecturally gorgeous but they are dark and mysterious with some of the most beautiful artwork.
-Here are some of my favorite church posts:

 I had been looking forward to visiting the Scrovegni Chapel ever since I set foot in Dr. Zaho’s art history class and it did not disappoint!
 The colors and intimate space took my breath away.
 You couldn’t take photos when I went but now you can!
 Padova is a great day trip from Venice.